dracony/fig-standards/proposed/task.md

     public function run(OutputInterface $output);

     /**
-     * Sets a configuration parameter.
+     * Sets a configuration parameter for the TaskDefinitionInterface.
      *
      * @param string $name  Name of the configuration parameter
      * @param mixed  $value Parameter value